martishin/digits-recognition-api/README.md

-# MNIST API
+# Digits Recognition API
-ML model trained using MNIST dataset, that exposes REST API for inference and MLflow for tracking
+A machine learning model trained on the MNIST dataset for handwritten digit recognition.
+It uses MLflow for experiment tracking and is exposed via a FastAPI-based REST API for real-time inference.